bhall-ctre/SystemcoreTesting/README.md

 ### Flashing OS Updates with the Web UI

-If your Systemcore is running image 12 or later, you should flash your device using the web based OTA (over-the-air) update.
+If your Systemcore is running image 12 or later, you should flash your device using the web based OTA (over-the-air) update feature.
 To do this, follow these steps.

 1. Download the latest .llupdate release from the [systemcore-os-public repository](https://github.com/LimelightVision/systemcore-os-public).
 Make sure to grab the correct one for your hardware revision (alpha or beta).
 2. Navigate to the web dashboard at http://robot.local/configure